-- (3) Where on a reference under regulation 9 above an employment tribunal finds- - (a) that the person or body responsible has failed to give an office holder a statement of stipend in accordance with regulation 8, or - (b) that a statement of stipend does not, in relation to any deduction, contain the particulars required to be included in that statement by that regulation,
+- (3) Where on a reference under regulation 9 above an employment tribunal finds- - (a) that the person or body responsible has failed to give an office holder a statement of stipend in accordance with regulation 8, or - (b) that a statement of stipend does not, in relation to any deduction, contain the particulars required to be included in that statement by that regulation, the tribunal shall make a declaration to that effect.

-- (4) Where on a reference in a case to which paragraph (3) above applies the tribunal further finds that any un-notified deductions have been made from the stipend of the office holder during the period of thirteen weeks immediately preceding the date of the application for the reference (whether or not the deductions were made in breach of the terms and conditions of the appointment), the tribunal may order the person or body who or which is responsible for the payment of the stipend to pay the office holder a sum not exceeding the aggregate of the unnotified deductions so made. - (5) For the purposes of paragraph (4) above a deduction is an un-notified deduction if it is made without the person or body concerned giving the office holder, in any statement of stipend, the particulars of the deduction required by regulation 8.
+- (4) Where on a reference in a case to which paragraph (3) above applies the tribunal further finds that any un-notified deductions have been made from the stipend of the office holder during the period of thirteen weeks immediately preceding the date of the application for the reference (whether or not the deductions were made in breach of the terms and conditions of the appointment), the tribunal may order the person or body who or which is responsible for the payment of the stipend to pay the office holder a sum not exceeding the aggregate of the un-notified deductions so made. - (5) For the purposes of paragraph (4) above a deduction is an un-notified deduction if it is made without the person or body concerned giving the office holder, in any statement of stipend, the particulars of the deduction required by regulation 8.